The Hidden Wonders of Our Central North Island Canyon Country

 Transport, Accommodation, Flights when Applicable, Activities, Local Guided Tours and Meals as listed (Breakfast, Morning Tea, Lunch, Dinner).

-After breakfast, we travel down country to experience the natural beauty and geological magic of Whitecliffs Boulders.
+After breakfast we travel down country to experience the natural beauty and geological magic of Whitecliffs Boulders.
 Resting serenely as they have done for eons in the dazzling Kahikatea forest above the Rangitikei River these large, perfectly round boulder formations known as cannonball concretions are covered in a soft downy crewcut of emerald moss, appearing surreal and other-worldly.
-It’s our privilege to have access to this special place for morning tea (weather permitting), and the tour and talk here will undoubtedly remain in your mind as we make our way to lunch at Flat Hills Café.
+It’s our privilege to have access to this special place for morning tea (weather permitting) and the tour and talk here will undoubtedly remain in your mind as we make our way to lunch at Flat Hills Café.
 Next port of call is the Mokai Gorge and Gravity Canyon – our miniature version of Colorado’s Grand, but nonetheless high enough to have been home to a bungee jumping point in the past.
-For a meal with French influence and flair, we dine tonight in Taihape at Le Café Telephonique – a converted telephone exchange.
+For a meal with French influence and flair we dine tonight in Taihape at Le Café Telephonique – a converted telephone exchange.
 Staying in a lovely tidy Motel in Taihape.

-It’s always a joy to appreciate the beauty of a true craftsman, so it will be an exciting visit to Alba Custom Knives after our breakfast.
-Hunterville Custom Knifemaker, John McDonald has spent decades honing his skills in this traditional art form - part of our human existence for many thousands of years.
-While we enjoy a picnic morning tea here at his workshop, John will be sharing his significant knowledge, and there will be an opportunity to purchase your own custom knife as a unique memento of the day.
-Our scenic drive then brings us to Makoura Lodge - the beautiful 600-acre farm of Hugh and Kimberley McIntyre where lunch is served, and there’s time for a wander and a stimulating talk about the property’s history and heritage dating back to 1896.
+It’s always a joy to appreciate the beauty of a true craftsman so it will be an interesting visit to Alba Custom Knives after our breakfast.
+Hunterville Custom Knifemaker, John McDonald has spent decades literally honing his skills in this traditional art form - part of our human existence for many thousands of years.
+While we enjoy a picnic morning tea here at his workshop, John will be sharing his significant knowledge and there will be an opportunity to purchase your own custom knife as a unique memento of the day.
+Our scenic drive then brings us to Makoura Lodge - the beautiful 600 acre farm of Hugh and Kimberley McIntyre where lunch is served and there’s time for a wander and a stimulating talk about the property’s history and heritage dating back to 1896.
 We head for our hotel tonight checking out the Rangitikei Viaduct Bridge on the way – it’s one of New Zealand’s tallest and longest rail bridges.

 It’s always sad to say farewell to this picturesque part of the North Island.
 A trip this morning to New Zealand’s original adventure lodge - located beside the Rangtikei River in spectacular surrounds the River Valley Lodge will certainly cheer us up.
-We’ll learn more about their inspiring conservation programme and environmental protection initiatives over morning tea followed by a tour of the property.
+We’ll learn more of their inspiring conservation programme and environmental protection initiatives over morning tea followed by a tour of the property.
 We depart here and head north to Waiouru.
 Yes, we are homeward bound – but we stop off at the Army Museum, lunching in the aptly named Home Fires Café for our last-day meal together before taking the well-travelled Desert Road home to Tauranga in the afternoon.